gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 4. **Train customer-facing teams** to recognize and respond to adoption stages
 5. **Use facilitators strategically** to influence mainstream adoption

-The DOI Experience Model isn't just change management theory—it's a product strategy framework that helps PMs build adoption into the product experience itself.
-By understanding that emotions drive adoption more than features, product managers can design user journeys that transform inevitable resistance into enthusiastic advocacy.
+The DOI Experience Model isn't just a change management theory—it can be applied as a product strategy framework that helps PMs build adoption into the product experience itself.
+By understanding that emotion often drives adoption more than features, product managers can design user journeys that transform inevitable resistance into enthusiastic advocacy.

 ---